gabrik/etsi_nbi/README.rst

 ===========

-osm-nbi is the North Bound Interface for OSM, REST client serving json/yaml It also implements a functional html web server
+osm-nbi is the North Bound Interface for OSM, REST client serving json/yaml It follows ETSI SOL005 recomendations